 Brook Farmers are contributors rather than consumers.
 We consider it a privilege to serve others by building relationships of trust and by fostering a sense of connection and compassion.

-We see animals as "other nations" with equal rights.
+We believe animals should have equal rights as humans.
 As such, our role is to honor and respect them, and acknowledge that we are responsible for their wellbeing.
 Animals belong to the interconnected whole of which we are all a part.
-Thus, if I injure you - or any living thing, - I injure myself.
+If I injure you - or any living thing, - I injure myself.
 At Brook Farm, our goal is to find communion with other beings through relationships of service to people, pets, and the planet.

 We deliver excellence by caring and connecting with others.
 To do so requires us look beyond artificial barriers in order to be as inclusive as possible.
 To work with precision is to see the whole picture, and to always be committed to learning something new.